 A few turnip seeds sown now for Summer and Fall, reserving for a larger planting in late July for winter storage, is a good rule to follow.

-Care should be taken to separate as widely as possible, melons, squashes, pumpkins, cucumbers, and others of that family, as any one grown near the other may ruin both as to flavor.
-Different varieties of squash, for instance, may be grown together without great harm, although seeds from them may not be satisfactory for planting next season.
+Care should be taken to separate as widely as possible, melons, squashes, pumpkins, cucumbers, and others of that family, as anyone has grown near the other may ruin both as to flavor.
+Different varieties of squash, for instance, maybe grown together without great harm, although seeds from them may not be satisfactory for planting next season.

 Perhaps the most important garden work for the growing months ahead is weeding and cultivating.
 A neglected garden is a sorry sight and a poor producer.
 Weeds, if not curbed, take the strength from the ground, growing out of all proportions compared to the vegetable growth and choking them out altogether.
 Hoeing the moist earth around the plants serves almost the same purpose as a shower, and for the time at least; it kills or is a setback to the weed growth.